contextcode-co/contextcode-cli/README.md

 ├── shared/              # indexing.ts, logs.ts, userConfig.ts
 └── utils/               # args.ts, credentials.ts, git.ts, prompt.ts, select.ts

-.context/                # Generated docs (context.md, features.md, architecture.md, implementation-guide.md)
+.contextcode/                # Generated docs (context.md)
-.context/tasks/          # AI-generated task folders with overview, steps, and tasks.json
+.contextcode/tasks/          # AI-generated task folders with overview, steps, and tasks.json
 ```

-Refer to `.context/context.md`, `.context/architecture.md`, and `docs/providers.md` for deeper architectural notes or provider-specific instructions.
+Refer to `.contextcode/context.md` for deeper architectural notes or provider-specific instructions.

 ## Contributing and license

 - See `CONTRIBUTING.md` for the full contribution workflow, code standards, and review expectations.
 - Released under the Apache License 2.0; the complete text is available in `LICENSE`.

-For questions, open an issue with details about your environment (Node version, provider, command invocation) and attach any relevant logs from `.context/.agent-log/`.
+For questions, open an issue with details about your environment (Node version, provider, command invocation) and attach any relevant logs from `.contextcode/.agent-log/`.